playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 ## Using TypeScript with ESLint

-TypeScripts' ability to have metadata associated with your code allows more traditional linters like ESLint to add additional capabilities using said metadata.
+TypeScript's ability to have metadata associated with your code allows more traditional linters like ESLint to add additional capabilities using said metadata.

 To do this, we'll update our ESLint configuration from before to include a new plugin called `typescript-eslint`: